malcommac/SwiftRichString/README.md

 # SwiftRichString
-`SwiftRichString` is a tiny lightweight library wich allows you to simplify working with `NSAttributedString`.
-It provides convenient way to create and manage string with complex attributes.
+`SwiftRichString` is a lightweight library wich allows you to simplify your work  with attributed strings in UIKit.
+It provides convenient way to create and manage string with complex attributes, render tag-based string and manipulate styles at specified indexes.

 And, best of all, it's fully compatible with unicode (who don't love emoji?).